xvik/dropwizard-guicey/src/doc/docs/guide/lifecycle.md

 ### Access guice beans from jersey

 !!! note
-    It's almost never required to care about beans visibility from HK side because guicey already did all required bindings.
+    It's almost never required to care about beans visibility from HK2 side because guicey already did all required bindings.

-HK could see all guice beans because of registered guice-bridge.
-But it doesn't mean HK can analyze all guice beans to search for extensions (it can resolve only direct injection).
+HK2 could see all guice beans because of registered guice-bridge.
+But it doesn't mean HK2 can analyze all guice beans to search for extensions (it can resolve only direct injection).

 Specific jersey installers ([resource](../installers/resource.md), [extension](../installers/jersey-ext.md))
-create required bindings manually in time of HK context creation.
+create required bindings manually in time of HK2 context creation.

-[Jersey extensions installer](../installers/jersey-ext.md) handles most specific installation cases (where HK knowledge is required).
+[Jersey extensions installer](../installers/jersey-ext.md) handles most specific installation cases (where HK2 knowledge is required).
 It uses the same technic, as the other side binding:

 ```java
 binder.bindFactory(new LazyGuiceProvider(guiceType)).to(type)